aws/aws-cli/README.rst

    :align: center
    :height: 200px

-The AWS Command Line Interface (CLI) is a unified tool to manage your Amazon Web Services resources, enab
+The AWS Command Line Interface (CLI) is a unified tool to manage your Amazon Web Services resources, enabling seamless automation and scripting of cloud operations.

 ----------------